RasithaGamage/RushWay/README.md

 <h1>RushWay</h1>

-Android application for public transport users.
+An Android application for public transport users.